 The purpose of every relationship is to teach you how to love yourself from the inside out.

-6. What’s the bright side in all of this?
+6. What’s the bright side of all of this?

-With so much is happening around us there seem to be no room for even considering that light at the end of the tunnel.
-We can still see it as something positive without undergoing so much scrutiny and if it’s a train at the end of the tunnel, take it for a ride and see what makes the world go round!
+There seems to be no room for even considering that light at the end of the tunnel with so much is happening around us.
+We can still see it as something positive without undergoing so much scrutiny, and if it’s a train at the end of the tunnel, take it for a ride and see what makes the world go round!

 7. How much could I have?

-I suppose in this case there are no such things on having things too much or too little, but it’s more on how badly you really need it.
-I would like to have more of money, no denying that, but the question is that how much are you willing to work for it?
+I suppose, in this case, there are no such things as having things too much or too little, but it’s more on how badly you need it.
+I would like to have more money, no denying that, but the question is that how much are you willing to work for it?

 8. What motivates me?

 It’s an answer you have to find out for yourself.
-There are so many things that can make everyone happy, but to choose one of the may be the hardest part.
-It’s not like you can’t have one serving of your favorite food in a buffet and that’s it.
+There are so many things that can make everyone happy but choosing one may be the hardest part.
+It’s not like you can’t have one serving of your favorite food in a buffet, and that’s it.
 Just try it piece by piece.

 Being authentic doesn’t mean being perfect.

 You can be just about anything you always wanted to be, but to realize that attaining something that may seem very difficult is already giving up before you even start that journey.
-Always remember, that self-improvement is not just about the physical or philosophical change you have to undergo, but it’s something that you really want.
+Remember that self-improvement is not just about the physical or philosophical change you have to undergo, but it’s something you want.